 The principal source of funding for the Trust is the GAG and other grants that it receives from the Education and Skills Funding agency (ESFA).
-For the year ended 31 August 2023 the Trust received £8,039,924 (2022: £7,717,633) of GAG and other funding.
+For the period ended 31 January 2024 the Trust received £3,575,811 (2023 full year: £8,039,924) of GAG and other funding.
 A high percentage of this income is spent on wages and salaries and support costs to deliver the Academy's primary objective of the provision of education.

-During the year the Trust spent £7,944,144 (2022: £7,842,327) on expenditure.
-The Academy brought forward from 21/22 £797,085 of restricted funds (ignoring LGPS pension valuation) and £243,024 of unrestricted funding.
-The carry forward for 22/23 is £933,611 restricted funding and £270,169 unrestricted funding (ignoring pension funds and restricted fixed asset funds).
+During part year period, the Trust spent £3,647,890 (2023 full year: £7,944,144) on expenditure.
+The Academy brought forward from 2022/2023 £821,610 of restricted funds (ignoring LGPS pension valuation) and £270,422 of unrestricted funding.
+The carry forward as at 31st January 2024 is £856,381 restricted funding and £277,994 unrestricted funding (ignoring pension funds and restricted fixed asset funds).

-Due to the accounting rules for the Local Government Pension Scheme under FRS102, the Academy is recognising a significant pension fund deficit of £112,000 This does not mean that an immediate liability for this amount crystallises and such a deficit generally results in a cash flow effect in the form of increased employer contributions over a number of years.
-While there has been a significant reduction in the opening deficit of £414,000 resulting from the application of actuarial assumptions, this does not guarantee that contribution rates will reduce and ease the cash flow effect on the Trust.
+Due to the accounting rules for the Local Government Pension Scheme under FRS102, the Academy is recognising a significant pension fund deficit of £223,000 This does not mean that an immediate liability for this amount crystallises and such a deficit generally results in a cash flow effect in the form of increased employer contributions over a number of years.